paixlukee/Remue/README.md

 5. Go to the directory and click ok
 6. Enjoy your new tab!
 #### Firefox
-*Note: I'm currently trying to find a better method to do this, but this works for now.
+*NOTE: I'm currently trying to find a better method to do this, but this works for now.
 Also in testing and may not work properly!*
 1. ``git clone https://github.com/paixlukee/Remue`` (If you don't have Git just go to **Clone or download** and click **Download ZIP**)
 2. Rename ``manifest-firefox.json`` to ``manifest.json``
 3. Visit ``about:debugging#addons`` in Firefox